apecloud/kubeblocks.io/blog/how-to manage-database-clusters-without-a-dedicated-operator.md

 The interesting part about our team is that we work on different database types, for instance, MySQL, PostgreSQL, Redis, MongoDB, which are widely used open source databases.
 When we exchange our ideas on how to manage a specific database, we find these databases actually share many things in common.
 If we can improve the management of one database, can others benefit from it?
 Besides, databases are in an era of rapid growth, with new data products emerging continuously.
 These new databaes, to some extent, still inherit those common characteristics.

-So the challenge we face is: is it possibile to design a unified platform, to manage not only one, but a batch of widely-used databases, or even more, to manage those emerging databases as well?
+So the challenge we face is: is it possible to design a unified platform, to manage not only one, but a batch of widely-used databases, or even more, to manage those emerging databases as well?
 What's more, if there is such a platform, we hope the platform can be deployed on either cloud or on-premises infrastructures.

 Then, Kubernetes stands out as the natural choice because Kubernetes has become the de facto standard of container orchestration, and it can bring the platform wherever this is Kubernetes, such as public cloud, private cloud, edge cloud etc. So the challenge is how to manage various databases on Kubernetes.